Leonard Thompson (diabetic): Biography

-Leonard Thompson was born on Pickering Street near the beaches of Toronto on 17 July 1908, to parents Harold and Florence Thompson.
+Leonard Thompson was born on Pickering Street near the Beaches neighbourhood of Toronto on 17 July 1908, to parents Harold and Florence Thompson.
 He was diagnosed with diabetes mellitus, and was first treated at the Hospital for Sick Children before being transferred to the care of physicians Andrew Almon Fletcher, Duncan Archibald Graham, and Walter Ruggles Campbell.

-Thompson received his first injection in Toronto, Ontario, on January 11th, 1922, at 13 years of age.
+Thompson received his first injection in Toronto, Ontario, on 11 January 1922, at 13 years of age.
 Thompson's first dose had an apparent impurity which caused an allergic reaction.
 A refined process was quickly developed to concentrate the pancreatic extract.
-Twelve days later, on January 23, he began a two-week series of daily injections that rapidly improved his health, allowing him to live to until dying of pneumonia at age 26.
+Twelve days later, on 23 January, he began a two-week series of daily injections that rapidly improved his health, allowing him to live until dying of bronchopneumonia at age 26.

 Until insulin was made clinically available, a diagnosis of diabetes was a death sentence, more or less quickly (usually within months, and frequently within weeks or days).